codesters/codesters/README.md

 ## We need your help

 + We need Django developers for this project.
-+ None of us are a designer, if you can help or know someone who can, please [main us](mailto:akarambir@gmail.com).
++ None of us are a designer, if you can help or know someone who can, please [mail us](mailto:akarambir@gmail.com).